Soffos-Inc/soffosai-js/README.md

 - To set your api key:
     When you initialize a service, include it on key word arguments:
     ```
+    import { SoffosServices, SoffosConfig } from "./soffosai/src/app.mjs";
+    SoffosConfig.apiKey = "<your API key>";

+    // or put it in the service instantiation:
     let service = new SoffosServices.AmbiguityDetectionService({apiKey: my_apiKey});
     ```